MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

 6. Under **Manage**, select **Token configuration**.
 Under **Optional claims** select **Add optional claim**.
 Under **Token type** pick **Access**.
 Under **Claim** pick **email** and **upn**.
 Click **Add**, if you get a dialog with the option to **Turn on the microsoft Graph email, profile permissions (required for claims to appear in token)**, then check this box and click **Add**.
 7. Please note: After performing these steps, especially step 6, if the application have already issued a token to the Excel Add In it would be a good idea to clear any caches to ensure that you get the **upn** and **email** claims.
 To clear the cache of the Excel Add In:
-    - Right-click the Excel add-in pane, then select Inspect top open the browser developer tools.
+    - Right-click the Excel add-in pane, then select Inspect to open the browser developer tools.
     - Go to the Application tab.
     - In the Storage pane, clear instances of az689774.vo.mssecnd.net under Local Storage, Session Storage, Cookies and Shared Storage.
 To clear, right-click an instance and select Clear.
     - Then try to refresh the add-in by closing and opening the Excel file again or pressing Ctrl+R while being inside the developer tools.
+    - If the Add In Prompts you for login again, then you will receive a token with the new claims.

 For information about how to expose the Web API, go to [Quickstart: Configure an application to expose web APIs](/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).